Alerts in SAP HANA Database and Data Lake

 -

-After pressing OK an attempt will be made to connect to the data lake.
-After three failed attempts with the incorrect password, user2 will become locked.
-This can be seen in the SAP HANA cockpit.
+After pressing OK, an attempt will be made to connect to the data lake.
+After three failed attempts with an incorrect password, user2 will become locked.
+This can be seen in the User & Role Management app in SAP HANA Cloud Central.

 -